Wondering if getting pregnant on your period is possible? Likely?

 Ovulation usually takes place about 14 days before your cycle ends, which is about 14 days before the next period occurs.
 Of course, ovulation can vary as well each month because of the balance in your hormones.
 Even those who have periods on a regular basis can have a fluctuation on their ovulation time.

-No matter when ovulation occurs, the egg goes into the fallopian tubes and starts on its way towards the uterus.
+No matter when ovulation occurs, the egg goes into the fallopian tubes and starts on its way toward the uterus.
 If there are sperm available, then fertilization can occur while in the fallopian tubes.

 After ovulation occurs, there are only about 24 hours of time when you can conceive.
 If your egg does not get fertilized, then it is shed in the next period you have.

-However, if you do conceive, then the fertilized egg goes into the uterus and embeds in the lining of your uterus and develops into a baby.
+However, if you do conceive, then the fertilized egg goes into the uterus and embeds in the lining of your uterus, and develops into a baby.
 In such a case, the week of menstruation is actually counted by your midwife as your first week of pregnancy.

 If you are not sure when your ovulation usually takes place, make sure you find out!
 Get yourself a good ovulation prediction kit immediately.